chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 ![Declarative rendering: Event -> State -> View](https://res.cloudinary.com/cwilliams/image/upload/c_scale,h_150/v1634652729/Blog/3b851a70-8e20-418e-92ab-13beab317979.png)

-Ideally, we should expect the same view whether we render imperatively or declaratively.
+We should expect the same view whether we render imperatively or declaratively.
 But are both approaches _really_ the same?

 ## The trouble with being declarative